-With the extreme cold, we have been slammed with calls asking how much a new furnace installation costs.
-While it’s impossible to determine one specific cost, below we offer several factors to consider in order to make a more educated choice when faced with replacing your furnace.
+With the extreme cold, we have been slammed with calls asking: How much does a furnace replacement cost?
+While it’s impossible to determine one specific furnace cost, below we offer several factors that impact the cost of new furnace, in order to make a more educated choice when faced with replacing your furnace.

 The first thing to consider is where the energy for your furnace comes.
 The most common types of furnaces are powered by gas, which range from $2,000 to $5,000 (depending on efficiency and size).
 If your home is all electric, you will most likely have a heat pump-air handler combination system.
 The heat pump is the outdoor system that functions like an A/C during summer, but reverses and is the primary heat source during the winter.
 The air handler is the indoor part of the system, and will have a backup “emergency” heat source that can be expensive to operate.
 Heat pump systems can range from $5,000 – $15,000 depending on efficiency and size.

 Furnaces with higher AFUE (annual fuel unit efficiency) are more efficient, but will also cost more at first.
 The more usage the furnace requires the quicker you will see a return on investment, and eventually will have spent less money because of the reduced operating costs.